pondermatic/kb-support/readme.txt

 * **New**: Agents can now enable/disable the alert that is displayed if a reply is added whilst they are editing a ticket.
 The **Ticket Reply Alerts** option resides within each agents user profile and is disabled by default

-* **New**: You can now choose to have agent article visits increment the article count via the `Count Agent Views?` setting option
+* **New**: You can now choose to have agent article visits increment the article count via the `Count Agent Views?` setting option.
+Disabled by default

+* **Tweak**: Added monthly view count to article list screen

 * **Bug**: The `{agent}` template tag may cause ticket notification emails to fail if no agent is assigned to the ticket